anton-k/handle-pattern-servant-app/README.md

 Keeping mutable variables visible to the user is more flexible approach as it allows for mutual-recursive dependencies.
 But for keeping them in interfaces graph should be acyclic.
-If your application does not need cyclic deps of interfaces.
+If your application does not need cyclic dependencies of interfaces.
-And I'm sure you dont want that to happen we can turn mutables to interfaces and this matches nicely with Handle-pattern as everything becomes just a collection of interfaces.
+And I'm sure you don't want that to happen.
+We can turn mutable variables to interfaces and this matches nicely with Handle-pattern as everything becomes just a collection of interfaces.